When Federated Learning Meets Quantum Computing: Survey and Research Opportunities: Taxonomy of QFL

 \subsubsection{FL on NISQ Devices}

 The integration of FL on NISQ devices represents a critical dimension, focusing on the practical deployment of FL within the constraints of quantum hardware.
 Models designed for NISQ devices often prioritize noise resilience and resource optimization, with techniques such as shallow circuits and error mitigation strategies playing a pivotal role.
-While prior surveys~\cite{narottama2020quantum, huang2022quantum, ren2023towards, gurung2023quantum, chehimi2024foundations, quy2024from, qiao2024transitioning, javeed2023quantum, quy2024from, saha2024multifaceted} have elaborated on performance metrics, including accuracy rates in noise-prone environments, the scalability of such systems remains a pressing challenge.
-This category analyzes the importance of developing hardware-aware algorithms that can accommodate the variability and limitations of NISQ devices, paving the way for scalable QFL.
+While prior surveys~\cite{narottama2020quantum, huang2022quantum, ren2023towards, gurung2023quantum, chehimi2024foundations, quy2024from, QFL-type, javeed2023quantum, quy2024from, saha2024multifaceted} have elaborated on performance metrics, including accuracy rates in noise-prone environments, the scalability of such systems remains a pressing challenge.
+For many quantum systems, additional qubits are used for error correction.
+While early-stage techniques like repetition codes and surface codes can partially reduce noise in NISQ systems, their scaling can present significant challenges in FL environments, which are detailed in Section~\ref{sec:FL on NISQ Devices}.
+This category analyzes the importance of developing hardware-aware algorithms that can accommodate the variability and limitations of NISQ devices.